- Judges will visualize a perfect 10/10 score for their obstacle and score you according to their ‘perfect performance’.

 MOUNT: Mane and saddle may be used as a point of contact for 'gentle' balance.
 The reins and saddle may not be used with any use of force or leverage.
 Rider is to land softly in the saddle.

 UPHILL: A rider going uphill needs to stay balanced by maintaining an up and forward position parallel with the tree-line.

 DOWNHILL: You will incur point deductions if your weight is forward in the saddle.
 You should display a balanced seat while going downhill.

 SIDEPASS: Judges will be looking for crossing over of feet, shuffling will incur point deductions.
-The front and hind of the horse should move laterally simultaneously.
+The front and hind of the horse should stay in relative alignment during the movement.